fetchai/agents-aea/docs/standalone-transaction.md

 In this guide, we will generate some wealth for the `Fetch.ai testnet` and create a standalone transaction.
 After the completion of the transaction, we get the transaction digest.
-With this we can search the transaction it in the <a href='https://explore-testnet.fetch.ai'>block explorer</a>
+With this we can search the transaction on the <a href='https://explore-testnet.fetch.ai'>block explorer</a>

-## Create the wallets
+## Create the private keys

-We will need to create two different addresses for this demo.
+Firstly, we will create the private key files.
 To do this we instantiate two different wallets

 ```python
     wallet_1 = Wallet({FETCHAI: FETCHAI_PRIVATE_KEY_FILE})